nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GETTING_STARTED.md

 1. To the right of the “Allowed to send pop-ups and use redirects” heading, click the “Add” button.
 1. Paste `[*.]gitpod.io` in the Site field and click “Add”.

-## Online Services

-<a id="github"></a>

-### GitHub
+## GitHub

 GitHub is the primary site that software developers throughout the world use to store their code, and share it with other developers.
+Create your account using a **professional** username.
+Make it as close to your actual name as you can.

+After you make your account you need to make sure your full name is updated in your settings.

+1. Click on the profile icon at the top-right of Github.
+1. Choose "Settings".
+1. Enter your full name in the "Name" field.
+1. Scroll down and click "Update Profile".

-Visit the [sign up page](https://github.com/join) and create your own, free account.
+Visit the [sign up page](https://github.com/join) to get started.

-##### _NOTE: When creating your GitHub account, be mindful of the fact that potential employers will be viewing your profile when you apply for jobs, so keep it professional._

 ## dbdiagram.io